 Not only could this benefit a songwriter; it can potentially bring new music to music lovers.
 All the amateur producers, who aren’t backed by major record labels, will get a chance to share their tracks across the globe and get compensated fairly.

 At present, Blockchain is not used heavily in the music industry, not like in finance where major banks are investing in the technology.
 But there are firms, like Pledgemusic and Peertracks, who try persistently to use the Blockchain ledger to power this new way of music sharing.
 And who knows – maybe soon it’ll become the standard for all of us?

 Blockchain holds vast promise for businesses, societies and all of us individually.
 It could enable unbanked people to participate in wealth creation, create a new, robust and immutable system for sharing intellectual property, and eliminate third-parties from every kind of transaction out there.
 Suddenly, there would be no Uber – just you paying a driver, and no Airbnb – just you renting the room via a self-executing smart-contract.

 Learn more about the Blockchain technology here:

-We will hold our predictions for now.
-Let’s experiment with the technology and see where it leads us.
+So, et’s experiment with the technology, let’s see where it leads us.
 If you’d like to discuss how Blockchain can be used to benefit your business – contact our expert right now to get a few tips.